elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 have to do this, I wouldn't have found out that VSCode does not clean up after itself and creates many folders that aren't required for it to function.
 The storage is almost full and this slows down the nvme SSD considerably.
-Comapred to Dave 2D's review, the SSD performance today is at best half.
+Compared to Dave 2D's review, the SSD performance today is at best half.
+Then again, 128GB is not enough in 2024, so if this laptop gets used more, I will upgrade the storage to 1TB.

 ### Minor Faults